 Our MHA program teaches students how to drive innovation and lead effectively within a healthcare organization.
 It explores the healthcare industry through comparison research, application of disruptive leadership concepts, and advanced technology applications.

 Through WGU’s accredited MHA program, you’ll have the opportunity to collaborate with leaders in the healthcare industry to identify opportunities for improvement, propose solutions, and perform a business analysis.
 You’ll also examine the use of technology to improve outcomes in patient-centered care.

 By pursuing the WGU MHA program you will be equipped to pursue high-level leadership roles such as:

 - Department or Division Manager/Supervisor

 - Healthcare Executive

 - Medical and Health Services Manager

 - Health Information Manager

 Ultimately, it comes down to the kind of job you want.
-Both degree programs teach similar subjects so, instead of comparing the curricula, think carefully about your career goals and which one will align best with those aspirations.
-For example, an MHL might be the better fit if you’re seeking a healthcare leadership role, like a clinic manager or hospital director.
-Leadership skills and other soft skills are often needed in employees at these levels, and an MHL can offer those management techniques and strategies in the curriculum.
-Additionally, value based care is critical as a differentiator between MHA and MHL programs—value based care is a key component in MHL programs that are focused more on leadership, which may be a great fit for you.
+Leadership skills and other soft skills are often needed in employees at these levels, and offer those management techniques and strategies in the curriculum.
+Additionally, value-based care is critical as a differentiator between the WGU program and our competitors.

 - Strategic Planning